zac-garby/pluto-lang/README.md

  - Add more functional/higher order functions
  - Add operator overloading
  - Improve error messages
- - Add list (and object?) comprehensions
+ - Add list (and map?) comprehensions
- - Maybe rename objects to maps or dictionaries
  - Change syntax to reduce use of braces (maybe terminating with 'end'?)
  - Add some kind of meta-programming support